-Caring for your furnace can help more than you’d think in the months in between furnace service appointments.
-One of the simplest, and crucial, ways to care for your furnace lies in replacing your furnace filter.
-Having a filthy air filter could contribute to a number of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
+One of the easiest, and critical, ways to care for your furnace is by replacing your furnace filter.
+Having a filthy air filter can contribute to a variety of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be replaced every month and 3 inch filters should be changed every three months, depending on the recommendations of the filter company.
+1 inch filters usually need to be replaced every month and 3 inch filters need to be changed every three months, depending on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
-If a family member suffers from allergies or asthma, contemplate changing your home’s air filter more often to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
+If a family member suffers from allergies or asthma, contemplate changing your home’s air filter more frequently to help potentially decrease their symptoms.

-Now you’re likely wondering how to replace your furnace filter.
+Now you’re probably wondering how to change your furnace filter.
 More than likely, this will vary depending on what furnace you have, but typically:

 At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 561-629-1826 or schedule an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal lips.